 So, here’s how to make your will yourself online in 15 minutes.
 With step-by-step guides.
 For just £50.
 (And win at life in the process.)

 (Not got time for the tutorial?
-Start your will for free now.)
+Start your will today.)

 Before you start, it’s a good idea to have thought about the following things: